FAUDataScience/HonorsIntroDataScience/README.md

 Yes.
 But it is not required.

-If you are interested in taking the class, complete the Google form [here](https://goo.gl/forms/kXGAOTShcOLPwjPH2).
+If you are interested in taking the class (either with or without the lab), complete the Google form [here](https://goo.gl/forms/kXGAOTShcOLPwjPH2).